 This can be because there are fewer resources…more negative life events, and [they] face stigma and discrimination from people and services… Biology and genetics may also increase the likelihood of developing a mental health problem.Mind

-If you read my most recent blog you will have seen that I experienced horrendous discrimination at the hands of an ex-employer.
+If you read my most recent blog (can be found here) you will have seen that I experienced horrendous discrimination at the hands of an ex-employer.
 This was because I disclosed to my employer the difficulties I was having in relation to being autistic, particularly in relation to the social side of things.
 I liked to keep my work and social life separate.
 You won’t find me gossiping around the water cooler or taking an extended lunch break while I chat about my weekend with colleagues.

 I can understand the theory behind those “water cooler moments”.
 I know bonding with work colleagues is important.
 Unfortunately, I’ve never liked doing it and now I’ve found out I’m autistic, I know why.
 I find these moments excruciatingly awkward and fatiguing and I simple don’t benefit from trying to socialise with my colleagues!